- Professor Wageeh Boles

 - Object recognition

-Professor Boles has also published widely in the areas of biometric identification using iris and palm features, object recognition, robot vision, technology and education, work integrated learning, curriculum design, and the study and utilisation of learners’ cognitive styles.
+Professor Boles has also published widely in the areas of technology and education, work integrated learning, curriculum design, and the study and utilisation of learners’ cognitive styles in the design and implementation of computer based learning solutions.
+In 2007, he was elected National President of the Australasian Association for Engineering Education, AaeE.

 - Boles WW, (1997) A Security System Based on Human Iris Identification Using Wavelet Transform, Proceedings of the 1st International Conference on Conventional and Knowledge-based Intelligent Systems